How to THRIVE in Your Wedding Vows Series - part 1

 This iconic wedding scene is from The Princess Bride, a ridiculously fun movie my man and I have loved from our dating days.
 As I was contemplating today’s post, the “man and wife” line kept coming back to me.
 There is much ado leading up to the wedding these days, that the vows seem like an add-on, a little inconvenience to hurry thru to get to the pronouncement “man and wife.”

-Yet, the vows are the very thing that hold a marriage together.
-Think of “I do” as the vow's super glue, nothing can pull it apart.
+The vows are the very thing that ties a marriage together.
+Think of “I do” as the vow's super glue, nothing should pull it apart.

-Today’s vows date back to the covenants of ancient times.
-Covenants were a big deal back in the day.
+Interestingly, today’s vows date back to the covenants of ancient times.
+Covenants, or agreements, were a big deal back in the day.
 Remember God and Abraham (Genesis 15) and David and Jonathan (1 Samuel 20)?

-- Our faith is dependent on believing God keeps His promises.
+Our faith is dependent on believing that God keeps His promises.
 Therefore,

-- When He said, “I love you with an unfailing love.”, You are loved, no matter what.
+- When He spoke, “I love you with an unfailing love.”, You are loved, no matter what.
 Forever!
 Jeremiah 31:3

 - When He said, “I will never leave you or forsake you.”
 He’s there, as promised.
 Hebrew 13:5

-This list of how God is a covenant-keeping God goes on.
-And the beauty of it is that God can’t break His Word.
+This list of how God is a covenant-keeping God goes on, showcasing the beauty that God cannot nor will not break His Word.
 He is constant.
 He IS covenant.
 Hebrews 6:17-19

 2. I’m desperately human.

-- I might be swelling with love for my man one day, but the next I’m ready to put him on a slow ship to Siberia.
+- I might be swelling with love for my man one day, but the next I’m ready to set him on a slow ship to Siberia.

-- Human love tends to ebb and flow like the tides of the ocean.
+- Human love tends to ebb and flow like the tides of the ocean, but covenant keeps me anchored, steady.

 3. Covenant is constant.